seanbaxter/DirectXShaderCompiler/docs/BitCodeFormat.rst

 -------------------

-The ``TYPE_BLOCK`` block (id 10) contains records which constitute a table of type operator entries used to represent types referenced within an LLVM module.
+The ``TYPE_BLOCK`` block (id 10) contains records which constitute a table of type operator entries used to represent types referenced within an LLVM37 module.
 Each record (with the exception of `NUMENTRY`_) generates a single type table entry, which may be referenced by 0-based index from instructions, constants, metadata, type symbol table entries, or other type operator records.